Fauli/otteri-synth/README.md

 TRELLIS created an amazing mesh out of it that I could directly use as a starting point in [Blender](https://www.blender.org/).
 You can find and download the mesh [here](.attachements/otteri-synth-generated.glb).

-I then adopted the generated mesh to my liking and needs.
+I then adapted the generated mesh to my liking and needs.

 # Hardware